New U.N. chief says politicians are failing 'losers of globalization'

+KOKJALI, Iraq Iraqi military medics rushed a man whose mouth had been blown apart by mortar shrapnel into their temporary field clinic on the eastern edges of Mosul.

-LISBON The incoming head of the United Nations warned on Tuesday that rich countries were ignoring the "losers of globalization" by turning to nationalist agendas, as in the U.S. election and Brexit referendum.
+LISBON The incoming head of the United Nations warned on Tuesday that "losers of globalization" in rich countries have felt ignored by establishment politicians, prompting them to turn to nationalist agendas, as in the U.S. election and Brexit referendum.

 Antonio Guterres, elected in October to take over as U.N. secretary general next year, told a conference in his native Lisbon that this trend had undermined the willingness to receive refugees in Europe this year.